wilaak/radix-router/README.md

 // Multiple methods: matches both GET and POST requests to "/login"
 $router->add(['GET', 'POST'], '/login', 'handler');
 ```

-Routes are matched in order: static routes first, then parameterized routes.
+Routes are matched in order: static routes first, parameterized next and wildcards last.

 ### How to Cache Routes